So what’s the connection between my teen’s anger and “down” mood?

 - sleep too much or too little

-- Lashing out, including screaming and yelling
+- Screaming and yelling

-- Giving you the “cold shoulder”
+- Giving people around you the “cold shoulder”

 Irritability and anger is a form of communication.
 So if you teen is depressed there can be some benefits to a child who yells at you (as opposed to one who isolates, shuts down, and won’t talk).